GIScience / Geoinformatics Research Group

 Latest News

-News from our daily work can be found at giscienceblog.uni-hd.de (also available as RSS-Feed).
+News from our daily work can be found at giscienceblog.uni-heidelberg.de (also available as RSS-Feed).
 You can also follow us on Facebook and Twitter to stay up to date.

 Pictures of the Group